georgeemiL787/IMDB_MOVIES_DATASET_ANALYSIS/README.md

 ## Data visualization
 Using A pivot table as it's a data visualization tool so you need to add the columns having a relation to make analysis <br />
 ### First pivot table
-called best duo in this imdb movies list helps me to get the highest average rating duo <br />
+named best duo in this imdb movies list helps me to get the highest average rating duo <br />
 Starting with adding (director / actor) column , Count of movie_title to get the number of movies the duo did together and sum for imdb score to calculate average rating for every duo in the list <br />
 by using this formula (Sum of imdb_score/(Count of movie_title*10)) and change the result to precentage formula